I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 They could be authentic, even.
 Lost masterpieces, somehow obtained from the surface.

-For that matter, unless the labyrinth is somehow reading our minds, each of the items we've encountered is an example of how the labyrinth learned the function of objects from the surface.
+In fact, each of the items we've encountered is an example of how the labyrinth learned the function of objects from the surface.

 Ropes span chasms.
 Keys unlock doors.
 Paintings belong in a gallery.